Living Off Campus

 - taking eight or fewer credit hours during the semester of enrollment.

 If you do not meet one of the above requirements, you are required to live in a residence hall unless an exception to the University's housing requirement policy is granted.
 Exceptions are only granted due to an extenuating circumstance.
 Once you meet the conditions of the housing requirement policy, you then have the option of living in a residence hall, choosing an on-campus apartment, or living off-campus.
-If you have any questions about this policy or applying for an exception to the policy, you should contact the Housing and Residence Life Office at 906-227-2620 or firstname.lastname@example.org or your transfer admissions counselor.
+If you have any questions about this policy or applying for an exception to the policy, you should contact the Housing and Residence Life Office at 906-227-2620 or email@example.com or your NMU admissions counselor.